Skip to main content

 The GRC performs a variety of services that generates millions of NGS data points everyday.
 The Bioinformatics group has worked hard to develop and maintain standard processing pipelines to reproducibly analyze bulk RNA-Seq, single cell RNA-Seq, ChIP/ATAC-Seq, and WGS/WES.
 These pipelines generate results that we refer to as our 'preliminary analysis' that get delivered to the investigator upon the completion of an NGS experiment.

-Our deliveries are sent over email and provide three links to download:
+Our deliveries are delivered directly to smdnas02 drives for URMC PIs or sent over email and provide three links to download:

 (1) raw FASTQ data